camunda-community-hub/camunda-operate-client-java/README.md

 CamundaOperateClientConfiguration configuration =
     new CamundaOperateClientConfiguration(
         authentication, operateUrl, objectMapper, HttpClients.createDefault());
-CamundaOperateClient client = new CamundaOperateClient(configuration);
+CamundaOperateClient client = new CamundaOperateClientV1(configuration);
 ```

 > **Note**: The `JwtCredential` constructor also supports an optional `resource` parameter.
 If you need to specify a resource in your OAuth2 token requests, you can use the extended constructor that includes the resource parameter.